Frequently Asked Questions

 2. Why is there a Phase I option?

-The option will typically only be awarded if the company is selected for a phase II award.
-The option is used to provide the contractor with bridge funding between the end of the Phase I and start of the Phase II.
-It will not bridge the entire gap, but will reduce the time the company is with out funding while waiting for the Phase II award.
-It is very important to include the option funding in your original proposal so that it can be awarded as part of the phase I contract.
-If it is not, your company will not receive the $30,000 in phase I option funding.
+The Option will typically only be awarded if the company is selected for a Phase II award.
+The Option is used to provide the contractor with bridge funding between the end of the Phase I and start of the Phase II.
+It will not bridge the entire gap, but will reduce the time the company is without funding while waiting for the Phase II award.
+It is very important to include the Option funding in your original proposal so that it can be awarded as part of the Phase I contract.
+If it is not, your company will not receive the Phase I option funding.

 3. Can I submit a Phase I proposal with a base higher than the amounts listed above?